tolitius/yurt/README.md

 Building standalone application Yurts with [mount](https://github.com/tolitius/mount).

-A brand new _local_ Yurt of components can be created and passed down to the application for fun and profit.
+Multiple brand new _local_ Yurts with components can be created and passed down to the application / REPL to be used simultaneously for fun and profit.

 ## Show me